-The Governing Body of Wright Robinson College, as the admission authority, will be responsible for determining who is allocated a place at the College in accordance with the Admission Policy.
+The Academy Board of Wright Robinson College, as the admission authority, will be responsible for determining who is allocated a place at the College in accordance with the Admission Policy.

 Applications for a place at Wright Robinson will be prioritised on the following basis: